ergoplatform/ergodocs/docs/node/modes/archival-node.md

-# Archival Node Mode
+# Archival Node Mode in Ergo

-The archival node mode in Ergo is a type of full node that stores all the blocks since the genesis block.
-In addition to checking the proofs of work and linking structure correctness, an archival node keeps a copy of the entire UTXO set, allowing it to validate arbitrary transactions.
+The Archival Node Mode is the complete full node in Ergo.
+It is designed to store all blocks from the genesis block onwards.
+This mode not only checks the proofs of work and the correctness of the linking structure but also maintains a copy of the entire UTXO set.
+This allows it to validate any transaction, regardless of its complexity or origin.

-## Features and Functionality
+## Key Features and Functionalities

-The archival node mode provides the following features and functionality:
+The Archival Node Mode offers several unique features and functionalities:

-- **Full Blockchain Storage**: An archival node stores every block since the genesis block, ensuring the complete history of the blockchain is available.
+- **Comprehensive Blockchain Storage**: The archival node mode ensures the storage of every block since the genesis block.
+This guarantees the availability of the complete history of the blockchain.

-- **Proof-of-Work Verification**: The node checks the proofs of work for each block, ensuring the validity of the blockchain's consensus mechanism.
+- **Proof-of-Work Verification**: This feature allows the node to check the proofs of work for each block.
+This is crucial for maintaining the integrity and validity of the blockchain's consensus mechanism.

-- **Linking Structure Correctness**: The node verifies the correctness of the linking structure, including parent block IDs and interlink elements.
+- **Linking Structure Verification**: The node is capable of verifying the correctness of the linking structure.
+This includes parent block IDs and interlink elements, which are essential for the blockchain's operation.

-- **UTXO Set Storage**: An archival node keeps a copy of the entire UTXO set, enabling it to validate arbitrary transactions.
+- **UTXO Set Storage**: The archival node mode maintains a copy of the entire UTXO set.
+This feature enables it to validate any transaction, regardless of its complexity or origin.

-To set up a full node, you can refer to [this page](manual.md) for detailed instructions.
+For detailed instructions on setting up a full node, please refer to [this page](manual.md).